 Caribbean Sweet Potatoes

-with Coconut Rice & Mango Salsa
+with Coconut Rice and Mango Salsa

 Jerk cooking and seasoning is synonymous with Caribbean food.
 Our take on jerk seasoning is a dry spice mixture of garlic, parsley, allspice, cinnamon, and just a touch of salt.
 We rub the seasoning on sweet potatoes for a thrilling, flavorful dish that is particularly welcomed as the weather cools.